arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

 # The Perfect Murderer
 -----------------------------------------------------------------

 Imagine a person who can just pull out your heart out of your body without cutting you open.
-SCARY right! also it seems quite SciFi.
+SCARY right! also it seems quite Sci-Fi.
 But this can be a reality of the person has an access to 4th dimension and you don't.

 FIGURE 5